-Data from the internal and external scans provides insight into the demographics of the internal profile of the colleges and District as well the external community that the colleges and District serves.
-This chapter will summarize and present the findings from considering the internal and external scan data together in context.
+Data from the internal and external scans provides insight into the demographics of the internal profile of the Colleges and District, as well the external community that the colleges and District serve.
+This section will summarize and present the findings from consideration of the internal and external scan data together, in context.

-Internal + External Scan Comparison CONSIDERATIONS FROM INTERNAL + EXTERNAL SCAN DATA COMPARISON
+Internal + External Scan Comparison CONSIDERATIONS FROM INTERNAL AND EXTERNAL SCAN DATA COMPARISON

-Participation rate may be defined as the number of headcount students the District enrolls for every 1,000 persons within the service area population.
+Participation Rate may be defined as the number of headcount students the District enrolls for every 1,000 persons within the service area population.
 During the 2014-15 academic year, SBCCD had a participation rate of 17.77 students per 1,000 persons in the service area.
 During the most recent enrollment peak (2008-09) the District's participation rate was 23.69 students per 1,000 persons within the service area.
 The statewide California Community College participation rate is approximately 54 students per 1,000 students within the total population.
 There is a significant opportunity for the SBCCD to increase its participation rate.